Manga has power to overcome the language & culture barrier

 We have created a leaflet that incorporates manga and illustrations to make it more prominent when presenting the newly developed system at an Italian conference.

 It is a manga explaining the story of the Saikū Ruins in a sightseeing app.
-Since it is for smartphones, it is created as vertical manga.
+Since it is for smartphones, it is created as Vertical Scrolling Manga.

 Languages: Japanese, English, Chinese, Korean